Gérard Depardieu: 1990s-2000s

-During the late 1990s and early 2000s, Depardieu starred in several successful television miniseries, notably portraying Edmond Dantès in The Count of Monte Cristo (1998) and Jean Valjean in Les Misérables (2000).
-In 1999, 15 years after Le tartuffe, he made his second film as a director, The Bridge, a romantic drama starring himself and his real-life partner Carole Bouquet.
-The film, which Depardieu co-directed with Frédéric Auburtin, was not a success.
-Depardieu's other films during that period included Vidocq (2001), a digitally-shot steampunk mystery that did well at the box-office but was panned by critics, as well as the successful comedies The Best Job in the World (1996), The Closet (2001) and Ruby & Quentin (2003).
-In 1999, Depardieu starred as Obelix in Asterix and Obelix vs. Caesar, the first live action adaptation of the Asterix franchise.
-He reprised the role in three sequels, most notably Alain Chabat's Asterix & Obelix: Mission Cleopatra (2002), one of the most commercially successful French films ever.
+During the late 1990s and early 2000s, Depardieu starred in several successful, high-budget European television miniseries; he notably portrayed Edmond Dantès in The Count of Monte Cristo (1998) and Jean Valjean in Les Misérables (2000).
+In 1999, following over a decade of absence from the theatre, he starred in the play Les Portes du ciel, written by noted intellectual and first-time playwright Jacques Attali.
+The production was successful with audiences despite a poor critical reception.
+Also in 1999, he made his second venture into directing with The Bridge, a romantic drama where he co-starred alongside his real-life partner Carole Bouquet.
+The film, which Depardieu co-directed with Frédéric Auburtin, was a commercial failure.
+Conversely, Depardieu enjoyed a major box-office success the same year by starring as the iconic French comic book character Obelix in Asterix and Obelix vs. Caesar, the first live action adaptation of the Asterix franchise.
+He reprised the role in three sequels, most notably Alain Chabat's Asterix & Obelix: Mission Cleopatra (2002), which became one of the highest-grossing films in French cinematic history.
+His other films during this era included Vidocq (2001), a digitally-shot steampunk mystery that performed well at the box office but was panned by critics, as well as the successful comedies The Closet (2001) alongside Daniel Auteuil, and Ruby & Quentin (2003) co-starring Jean Reno.